Article Snapshot

 Previous Block Reference

-Each block references the block before it.
+Specifically, each block references the block before it.

 Because of this reference, the system forms a chain structure.